kodethon/Docs/source/problems/custom.rst

 Description
 ===========

-Custom problems allows the instructor to have full **control** on what to do when the student submits files for grading.
+Custom problems allow the creator to have **full control** on how submissions are scored.
 Please be aware that the specified test command will be run as the Linux user **nobody**.
-Extra caution should be made to ensure that proper read and write permissions have been set prior to student submission.
+Extra caution should be made to ensure that proper read and write permissions have been set prior to submission.

 Components
 ==========